RazorSoft-Media/RazorSoft.Core/wiki/.documentation/messaging.md

 ### EventPublisher
 The `EventPublisher` is provides a mechanism by which events (messages) can be published by any object (Publisher) with a view of the `EventMessage`.
 Any object with reference to the `EventMessage` has the ability to publish - that is, *distribute* - the message to all subscribers.

+![EventPublisher][../.images/EventPublisher.png]
+*EventPublisher diagram*

 Ref:
     + [Whiteboard][2]: feature suggestions